STEVIA IN BAKING – HOW TO USE IT

-- Stir it in sauces such as sweet chilli sauce, jam, marmalade, cranberry sauce, tamarind chilli sauce, bbq marinate sauce,
+- Stir it in sauces such as sweet chili sauce, jam, marmalade, cranberry sauce, tamarind chili sauce, bbq marinate sauce,

-Some stevia brands, such as NuNaturals, can replace table sugar teaspoon for teaspoon (as in sweetened beverages, sauces and bakes).
-However, its content in maltodextrin is high amounts.
+Some stevia brands, such as NuNaturals, can replace table sugar teaspoon for teaspoon (as in sweetened beverages, sauces, and bakes).
+However, the content of maltodextrin is high amounts.